marcdinkum/me-bash-scripts/README.md

 	webmstrip		keep only the audio of a webm file

 	make_sfz 		create SFZ sample file
-	moviecut		uses ffmpeg to cut a piece out of a video file
+	moviecut		uses avconv to cut a piece out of a video file get_framerate		reads the video frame rate from a video file

 	pdfgrep
 	pdfmerge